 4. More help

-ABIS is governed by Australian Biodiversity Information Governance Group (AusBIGG) who is supported with technical management and data modelling by the Biodiversity Data Repository (BDR) Team within the Department of Climate Change, Energy, the Environment and Water (DCCEEW).
+ABIS is governed by Australian Biodiversity Information Governance Group (AusBIGG) and its ABIS technical working group.
+Technical management and data modelling support is provided by the BDR team in the Department of Climate Change, Energy, the Environment and Water (DCCEEW).
+The BDR team can be contacted on bdr@dcceew.gov.au.

 Issue tracking of the ABIS standard is managed online at https://github.com/AusBIGG/abis/issues